guyhill/birthday2026/README.md

 But the real challenge is to try to work out how the code works, and from it, how old I will be on my birthday.
 If you get stuck, maybe the more readable and better documented versions of the code in the `spoilers` directory are of some use.

-Code requires Linux to work.
+Code only works on Linux.